qmlbook/qmlbook/docs/controls/controls.rst

 Notice that the ampersands ("&") in the ``title`` property of the ``Menu`` and the ``text`` property of the ``MenuItem`` turns the following character into a keyboard shortcut, e.g. you reach the file menu by pressing *Alt+F*, followed by *Alt+O* to trigger the open item.

 .. literalinclude:: src/imageviewer-desktop/main.qml
-    :lines: 6-9, 15-32, 83-
+    :lines: 5-8, 14-31, 79-

-The ``aboutDialog`` element is based on the ``Dialog`` control, which is the base for custom dialogs.
+The ``aboutDialog`` element is based on the ``Dialog`` control from the ``QtQuick.Controls`` module, which is the base for custom dialogs.
 The dialog we are about to create is shown in the figure below.

 .. figure:: assets/viewer-about.png